 We want to show that young people and performing arts have a positive impact in the community and promote and expand the interest of theatre and performing arts into other areas of the community.

-We want to engage with organisations who could benefit from performing arts as a medium of communication.
-We are willing to work with a variety of organisations to achieve our aims and objectives.
+We want to engage with organisations who could benefit from performing arts as a medium of communication for publicity and awareness.
+We are willing to work with a variety of organisations to achieve our joint aims and objectives.

 Over a period of an active year for Project Theatre we will strive to help promote the activities and goals of our chosen charities and help fundraise with and for them.